garri1105/Kiumi/ProjectGuidelines.md

 ## Tasks:

 I will be giving you tasks to accomplish.
 You will be the temporary owner of specific files.
 All others that I don't list will be out of reach meaning you **shouldn't** touch them.
+Even if you think that there is something you could indent or add a new line to, don't touch it.
 This avoids scary merge conflicts that can screw the whole project up.
 When you finish the task you will:

 1. Slack the whole team
 2. Commit